hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 ================================

 Because this is a new network, you must create a genesis block (the first block on the distributed ledger).
-This step is done only for the first validator node on the network.
-Validator nodes that join an existing network do not create a genesis block.
+This step is done only for the first node on the network.
+Nodes that join an existing network do not create a genesis block.

 The genesis block contains initial values that are necessary when a Sawtooth